Tables of Skat bidding values.

 EichelnAcornsClubs

-Historical note 2.
+§9 Historical note 2.
 Also worthy of consideration is Professor Hoffman's English translation (1893) of A. Hertefeld's detailed German volume on Skat.
-Being published only slightly after Dettmer's, it describes similar versions of the game.
-In particular, the difference between suit bidding and point bidding is discussed in detail.
+Being published only slightly after Buhle's, it describes similar versions of the game.
+Valuable is that the difference between suit bidding and point bidding is discussed in detail.

 From low to high, the following are the bids recognized by Hertefeld-Hoffman for suit bidding in Skat; other authors of this era give similar rules.
 Importantly, no point values are mentioned during the bidding: